ugochukwuomeje/using-boostrap/README.md

 ![screenshot](image/screenshot.png)

-This project is about next web clone.
-It is a responsive website developed with flex box and grid system.
-It has two break points.
-The first break point starts from 1024px while the second break point starts from 768px
+This project is about newsweek Magazine website clone.
+It is a responsive website developed bootstrap 4 frame work.